Meds004/academic-projects/tetris-bot/README.md

 The bot uses a set of **heuristic functions** to evaluate possible board states and determine the optimal placement for each incoming piece.

+The goal of this project was to experiment with heuristic functions using Tetris as the 'playground'.

 ## Requirements

 - Python